filviu/blog/content/posts/2011/2011-05-17-cigar-box-portable-amplifier.md

 ---
 ![Simple amplifier inside a Wooden Cigar Box](/blog/images/2011/IMG_0029.jpg)

-Thanks to <a href="http://hackaweek.com/hacks/?p=131" target="_blank" rel="noopener">this article</a> I have come up with a nice use for a wooden cigar box I had around.
+Thanks to [this article](http://hackaweek.com/hacks/?p=131) I have come up with a nice use for a wooden cigar box I had around.
 A nice portable amplifier that I can use with a portable radio when barbecuing or that I can borrow to my guitar playing friends.

 Read more for the full gallery.